Megamind: Mega Team Unite: Plot

-After Megamind becomes the hero of Metro City, he forms his own super hero squad, The Mega Squad, to defend the city from the Doom Syndicate.
-During this, the more they defeat the villains, the more the villains joins the Mega Squad.
+During the game the more they defeat the villains, the more the villains join the Mega Squad.
 After defeating the Conductor, the last of the Doom Syndicate, chaos is averted and order has been prevailed.
 Megamind is victorious.

 Reception

 Lena of Jeuxvideo.com rated the game 9/20 points, calling the content rickety and the game forgettable.
 Nintendo Official Magazine UK rated it 42/100 and called its gameplay "utterly boring".
 Patrick G. of GamingXP rated the game 78/100, calling the levels nice but criticizing how little it resembled the film.